ethereum/ethereum-org-website/src/content/developers/docs/data-structures/ssz/index.md

 ```

-This representation yields a node index for each piece of data in the merkle tree.
+This representation yields a node index for each piece of data in the Merkle tree.

 ## Multiproofs {#multiproofs}